aerdman1/henryhowler/docs/Through the Decades/1990s-1/articles-3/story-gene-henry-amateur-boxer.md

 metadata:
   robots: index
 ---
-The following story is lifted from the Old Henry Howler Family Newsletter dated April, 1991, written by Dan:
+The following story is lifted from the <Anchor label="Old Henry Howler Family Newsletter dated April, 1991" target="_blank" href="https://henry-howler.s3.us-east-2.amazonaws.com/uploads/2017/01/1991-4.pdf">Old Henry Howler Family Newsletter dated April, 1991</Anchor>, written by Dan:

 I was sitting on one couch, eating ice cream we’d bought as a special treat to celebrate Dad, Mom, and Pat’s visit.
 Dad was on the other couch reading a book about Eskimo culture that Jim had loaned him.
 In the background, the TV was showing a fight between two mean-looking individuals.
 Dad looked over at me and asked if he had ever told me about his experience as a Golden Gloves amateur boxer.
 I knew of it, but I didn’t know the details.